Purpose of This Guideline

 Genotypic and Phenotypic Resistance Assays

 Although still available, phenotypic assays generally do not add to the information provided by currently used genotypic assays.
+If a patient has experienced multiple regimen failures and has a large number of ARV resistance mutations, which is rare, a phenotypic assay may be used to help devise an effective ART regimen.
 A phenotypic assay provides a direct measure of drug resistance and is analogous to antibiotic-susceptibility testing of bacteria.
-The currently available phenotypic assays use recombinant DNA methods to measure the ability of a patient’s virus to grow in the presence of a drug.
-Therefore, results from a phenotypic test include the net effect of any and all resistance mutations.
+Currently available phenotypic assays use recombinant DNA methods to measure the ability of a patient’s virus to replicate in the presence of a drug.
+Therefore, results from a phenotypic test include the net effect of multiple resistance mutations.

 Technical Limitations of Genotypic and Phenotypic Assays